db1group/click-and-code/CONTRIBUTING.md

 * Use the present tense ("Add extension" not "Added extension")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less

+You can find [here](https://chris.beams.io/posts/git-commit/) an excelent article to help you improve your commit messages.